nginx/agent/site/content/how-to/enable-interfaces.md

 This document describes how to enable the gRPC and REST interfaces for NGINX Agent.

-## NGINX Agent settings
+## Before you begin

-If it doesn't already exist, create the `/etc/nginx-agent/` directory and copy the `nginx-agent.conf` file into it from the project root directory.
+If it doesn't already exist, create the directory `/etc/nginx-agent/`and copy the `nginx-agent.conf` file into it from the project root directory.

 ```shell
 sudo mkdir /etc/nginx-agent